 Once you’ve changed your website address and pointed your domain name to the new website IP, your new website will be accessible through the domain name.

 Method 2 – Backup & Restore Manually

-Before we start the process, I assume you have already created a new WordPress blog on your new server and have also installed UpdraftPlus plugin on your new website.
+Before we start the process, I assume you have already created a new WordPress blog on your new server and installed the UpdraftPlus plugin on your new website.

 By default, any backup you create is stored locally.
 If you want to send backup to remote storage such as Dropbox, Google Drive, Amazon S3, and other online storage services, you can link your online storage in the ‘Settings’ tab.

-In this article, I am going to create a backup locally and then download it to my computer.
+In this article, I will create a backup locally and then download it to my computer.

-To start the backup process, hit ‘Backup Now’ button.
-On dialogue box, keep the backup settings unchanged and hit ‘Backup Now’.
+To start the backup process, hit the ‘Backup Now’ button.
+On the dialogue box, keep the backup settings unchanged and hit ‘Backup Now’.

 Now login to your new WordPress dashboard and go to Settings > UpdraftPlus Backups.

 Click ‘Upload backup files’ and select all backup files.
 It will start to upload all the files.
 After you’ve uploaded the backup files, UpdraftPlus will put these files together and be ready to be restored.